Aliases for AKAP7 Gene

 This gene encodes a member of the A-kinase anchoring protein (AKAP) family, a group of functionally related proteins that bind to a regulatory subunit (RII) of cAMP-dependent protein kinase A (PKA) and target the enzyme to specific subcellular compartments.
 AKAPs have a common RII-binding domain, but contain different targeting motifs responsible for directing PKA to distinct intracellular locations.
 Three alternatively spliced transcript variants encoding different isoforms have been described.[provided by RefSeq, Apr 2011]

 GeneCards Summary for AKAP7 Gene

 AKAP7 (A-Kinase Anchoring Protein 7) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and DAG and IP3 signaling.
-GO annotations related to this gene include nucleotide binding and protein kinase A binding.
+Among its related pathways are Activation of cAMP-Dependent PKA and Signal transduction_PKA signaling.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and protein kinase A binding.

 Targets the cAMP-dependent protein kinase (PKA) to the plasma membrane, and permits functional coupling to the L-type calcium channel.
 The membrane-associated form reduces epithelial sodium channel (ENaC) activity, whereas the free cytoplasmic form may negatively regulate ENaC channel feedback inhibition by intracellular sodium.